My job : To establish a process flow for the fabrication (making) of high efficiency Silicon based solar cells

 Having already fabricated a few prototype solar cells, I am quite well versed with the process flow for an ordinary cell.
 With this basic premise, I set out to establish the process for PERL cell.
 Tough and mentally challenging, it needed loads of patience.
 I have still not reached the tip of the iceberg,

 I am on the verge of optimizing the texturing process, and have identified the optimal feature sizes and spacing.Certain technical delays have hampered my progress.
-A SEM image showing my result is attached herein.
+A SEM image showing my result is attached he

 The metal contact process optimization is also at a critical juncture, and am keeping my fingers crossed.
 Once I am done with both the process optimizations, I would set out to fabricate the replica of a PERL cell at IITB.